 In 2015 Ferio made their debut at the Purcell Room, as winners of The Philharmonia/Martin Musical Ensemble Award and during the same year were winners of the Royal Over-Seas League’s Ensemble Competition.
 They received the Tunnell Trust Award in 2014/15 and were Park Lane Group Artists for the 2016 season.
-The ensemble is a St. John’s Smith Square Young Artist 2016-2017; during the course of the year the scheme involves the quartet in a number of projects focusing on marketing, commissioning and outreach work in addition to a series of concerts.
+The ensemble was a St. John’s Smith Square Young Artist 2016-2017; during the course of the year the scheme involved the quartet in a number of projects focusing on marketing, commissioning and outreach work in addition to a series of concerts.

 The ensemble has performed at Queen Elizabeth Hall, Conway Hall, Cambridge Summer Festival, Three Choirs Festival and has given concert tours in Scotland and the Channel Islands.
 Recent engagements also include Edinburgh Fringe, Brighton, Newbury, Machynlleth and Petworth Festivals and Wigmore Hall.